orientechnologies/orientdb-docs/Concurrency.md

 }
 ```

-Note OConcurrentModificationException can be thrown when any graph element has been update in the meanwhile.

 ## Concurrency on adding edges

 What happens when multiple clients add edges on the same vertex?
 OrientDB could throw the `OConcurrentModificationException` exception as well.
 Why?
 Because collection of edges are kept on vertices, so every time an edge is added or removed, both involved vertices are updated, and their versions incremented.

+## Tips

+### Reduce transaction size
+`OConcurrentModificationException` can be thrown when even the first element has been update concurrently.
+This means that if you have thousands of record involved in the transaction, one changed record is enough to rollback it and throw `OConcurrentModificationException`.
+For this reason, if you plan to update many elements in the same transaction with high concurrency on the same vertices, a best practice is reducing the transaction size.

 ###